 It is also possible to override the entire SQL statement by using the <customSQL> tag.
+This makes it very easy to call stored procedures:

-If possible, use clause-by-clause overrides instead; using the <customSQL> tag for a "fetch" operation disables the use of efficient data paging approaches that can only be used when Smart GWT knows the general structure of the SQL query.
-However, the <customSQL> tag does make it easy to call stored procedures:
+When customizing a "fetch" operation, use clause-by-clause overrides instead where possible.
+Using the <customSQL> tag for a "fetch" operation disables the use of efficient data paging approaches that can only be used when Smart GWT knows the general structure of the SQL query.
+However, if you know that your customized SQL is still compatible with the SQL added for data paging, you can use the operationBinding.sqlPaging attribute to re-enable it.